A factor of a double Mersenne number MMp has form 2*k*Mp+1. We are testing the small k.

 A: Yes, there is a reservation system based on email.

-If you want to join this search, download Ernst Mayer's siever and ask me for a range.
+If you want to join this search, ask me for a range.